Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \OMIT{ the rich field of Algorithmic Mechanism Design \ascomment{what to cite?}, whenever algorithms for the same setting and the same objective are well-defined. \footnote{This is the case for many welfare-optimization problems, but not for most revenue-maximization problems.} is essentially a holy grail of Algorithmic Mechanism Design, as applied to a particular application domain. \ascomment{does ``holy grail" sound OK here? citation?} Armed with a reduction such as }

 \xhdr{Regret minimization.} Following the literature on regret minimization, we focus on the asymptotic ex-post regret rate as a function of the time horizon (which in our setting corresponds to the number of agents).

-We establish that the BIC restriction does not affect the asymptotically optimal ex-post regret rate for a constant number of actions.
-The optimality is two-fold: in the worst case over all realizations of the common prior (i.e., for every possible vector of expected rewards), and for every particular realization (which may allow much smaller ex-post regret than in the worst-case).
+We establish that the BIC restriction does not affect the asymptotically optimal ex-post regret rate.
+The optimality is two-fold: in the worst case over all realizations of the common prior (\ie for every possible vector of expected rewards), and for every particular realization of the prior (which may allow much smaller ex-post regret than in the worst-case).
+More formally, if $T$ is the time horizon and $\Delta$ is the ``gap" in expected reward between the best action and the second-best action, then our algorithm achieves ex-post regret